Grange Infant School

 We support the social development of our pupils to enable them to develop their:

-willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively;
+Willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively and

 We support the cultural development of our pupils to enable them to develop their:

-interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity,
+Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and

 These are the skills and attitudes we believe will allow our students to participate fully in and contribute positively to life in modern Britain.